Synchronized coherent charge oscillations in coupled double quantum dots: Environment-induced Decoherence

-for the relevant coherences $\dyad{{\chi}}{{\chi^\prime}}$ with $\ket{\chi},\ket{\chi^\prime}\in\{\ket{\text{LL}},\ket{\text{LR}},\ket{\text{RL}},\ket{\text{RR}}\}$ as a function of the applied bias $eV$, see Fig.~\ref{fig:4}b.
-In the regime where synchronization can be observed (dotted line at $eV=5\,\Gamma$), we see that all three coherences involving the state $\ket{\text{LL}}$ (blue, green and orange) decohere fast, whereas the remaining three coherences between the states $\ket{\text{R}\text{L}},\ket{\text{L}\text{R}}$ and $\ket{\text{R}\text{R}}$ (black, gray and red) decay significantly slower.
-Thus, the number of relevant coherences is reduced from six to three.
+In the regime where synchronization can be observed (dotted line at $eV=5\,\Gamma$), we see that the decoherence rates $\gamma_{\text{LL},\text{LR}},\gamma_{\text{LL},\text{RL}}$ and $\gamma_{\text{LL},\text{RR}}$ (blue, green and orange) are much larger than the remaining decoherence rates $\gamma_{\text{RR},\text{LR}},\gamma_{\text{RR},\text{RL}}$ and $\gamma_{\text{LR},\text{RL}}$ (black, gray and red).
+Thus, all coherences involving the high-energy state $\ket{\text{LL}}$ decohere fast, so the number of relevant coherences is reduced from six to three.
 This effect can be understood by studying the lead-induced decoherence mechanism, which has its origin in virtual charge fluctuations into and out of the metallic leads.
 Since $\Gamma_\text{L}\gg\Gamma_\text{R}$, this decoherence effect is mainly caused by the left leads.
 Furthermore, since the tunneling-in event of a second electron into the DQD is suppressed by a large Coulomb repulsion $W\gg eV$, we have to consider only charge fluctuations where an electron first virtually tunnels out of the system and then tunnels in again.
 For the state $\ket{\text{R}\text{R}}$, such a tunneling-out event at the left leads is trivially suppressed by the geometry of the setup.
 Also for the state $\ket{\text{L}\text{R}}$ ($\ket{\text{R}\text{L}}$), the tunneling-out event into the top (bottom) left lead is ineffective because the electron has to virtually tunnel against the natural direction of the applied bias $eV$.
 Since there are no free states available well below the left Fermi energy $\mu_\text{L}=eV/2$, the necessary tunneling-out events are strongly suppressed.
-In contrast, for coherences involving the state $\ket{\text{L}\text{L}}$, the additional charging energy $U$ supplied by the coupling between the DQDs can be large enough to overcome the barrier set by $\mu_\text{L}=eV/2$ and tunneling against the natural direction becomes possible.
+In contrast, for coherences involving the high-energy state $\ket{\text{L}\text{L}}$, the additional charging energy $U$ supplied by the coupling between the DQDs can be large enough to overcome the barrier set by $\mu_\text{L}=eV/2$ and tunneling against the natural direction becomes possible.
 As a rough approximation, we find the following form for the decoherence rates (black dashed line in Fig.~\ref{fig:4}b)

 where we have neglected contributions of $\Delta_{\text{T},\text{B}}$ and $\varepsilon$ to the excitation energies.
 Hence, all coherences involving the state $\ket{\text{L}\text{L}}$ can effectively decohere if the applied bias fulfills $eV\lesssim 2U$.